the original historic hip hop hit!

-The celebrated musical's pulse-quickening action, witty dialogue, soaring melodies and original lyrics are set to captivate audiences once more in the hands of the Tony Award-winning American Repertory Theater Artistic Director Diane Paulus (Pippin, Waitress), who'll be at the helm of not one but three new productions!
-A partnership between ART and New York's Roundabout Theater Company, 1776 starts the revolution at Boston's Loeb Drama Center in the summer of 2020 (alongside a run at Los Angeles' Ahmanson Theater) before making its hotly anticipated Broadway bow at the American Airlines Theater in the Spring of 2021.
+The celebrated musical's pulse-quickening action, witty dialogue, soaring melodies, and original lyrics are set to captivate audiences once more in the hands of the Tony Award-winning American Repertory Theater Artistic Director Diane Paulus (Pippin, Waitress), who'll be at the helm of not one but three new productions!
+A partnership between ART and New York's Roundabout Theater Company, 1776 starts the revolution at Boston's Loeb Drama Center in the summer of 2021.

 WHAT IS 1776 ABOUT?